-The quotation above could not be more apt for wealth accumulation.
+The quote above could not be more apt. for wealth accumulation.
 If you are going to be financially independent you should be building yourself a big fortune.

 There are millions of people who swear to index funds, and after reading this post, I hope you want to do the same thing!

 An index fund is a passive equity fund that aims to reflect both the equity composition and the return on the benchmark it follows.

 An index is therefore a combination of many individual stocks and is a measure of the value of all these shares within a market (eg. World Markets Index, European Index, Nordic Index or Emerging Markets Index).

 Let’s use the world index (MSCI World) as an example.
 If you have invested in an index fund that follows the world index, and this index rises by 7%, your index fund also rises 7%.

 The World Index (MSCI World) consists of 1644 of the largest companies in the developed world (about 60% of the companies are in the United States).

 That is, if you invest in an index fund that follows the world index, the fund’s return will eventually depend on how the stock prices to these 1644 companies develops.
 For example, the world index (NSCI World) at the time of writing is composed of:

 The things that determines how many % of each company the MSCI World Index (or any other index) consists of is the companies market value.
 Each company’s market value is constantly changing, so the fund is rebalanced twice a year.